Central Mall (Port Arthur, Texas): History

 In July 2025, it was announced that the mall had been purchased by local developer Joe Aref of The Joe Aref Development & Investment Group, and his business partner Sultan Jasani.
 At the time of the purchase, major renovations were in progress, with the goal of revitalizing the space and attracting new visitors.
 While details were kept under wraps, the new owners revealed that one of the biggest changes included the introduction of six new large anchor stores, expected to open by the end of the year.
 In addition, they announced that Cici's Pizza would be opening in the former Jason's Deli space, and Alltitude Trampoline Park will be taking over the old Hobby Lobby space next to Crunch Fitness.

+In 2026, Dunham's Sports announced that they would be opening a 100,000 square foot (9290.3 m²) sporting goods store inside the former Sears.
+This Dunham's Sports location is projected to be the first location to open in Texas and employ 100 to 200 people.
+The store is expected to take up the entire building space.